alexmiller63/heather-answers/hebrish.md

 Writing its pronunciation in the **International Phonetic Alphabet (IPA)** provides still another layer of information.

-But Habrish describes the larger linguistic experience produced when the Hebrew word, its transliteration, its pronunciation, and its English meaning begin functioning together in the reader's mind.
+But something broader can happen when the Hebrew word, its transliteration, its pronunciation, and its English meaning begin functioning together in the reader's mind.

-The transliteration is a tool.

-Habrish is what can begin to happen to the reader's language.
+Transliteration helps make the word accessible.
+Repeated encounters can make it familiar.

 ### Not a Replacement for Hebrew

-Habrish is also emphatically **not Hebrew**.
+Familiarity with Hebrew vocabulary is emphatically **not the same thing as knowing Hebrew**.

 Learning that *ruach* can mean wind, breath, or spirit does not mean that one has learned Biblical Hebrew.
 Hebrew has morphology, syntax, verbal systems, grammatical gender, construct forms, particles, idioms, historical layers, and patterns of meaning that cannot be reproduced merely by learning vocabulary.